Collaborative Chinese Text Recognition with Personalized Federated Learning: Experiments

 \subsection{Ablation Study}

-We evaluate the effects of different operations on the final results of our proposed method, pFedCR.
+We evaluate the effects of different operations.
 Specifically, we decompose pFedCR into four components: adding virtual data, adding ECA layers, freezing the last embedding layer, and incorporating the second-stage client fine-tuning.
 Table~\ref{aba} displays the results of different combinations of these four components.
 It is evident that adding virtual data on the server has an intuitively significant impact on the final performance.
 Moreover, the other operations also collectively improve the performance of pFedCR.